tempfiles-download/Frontend/README.md

 This data is stored in base64 encoded plain text as it needs to be readable in order for the actual decryption to work.

 * **metadata** - Metadata is everything around the file that needs to be stored.
 This includes the name of the file, size and what type the file is (image, video, text file etc.).
-This data is stored in base64 encoded AES 256 CBC.
+This data is stored in base64 encoded AES 256 GCM.

 * **content** - Content is what's in the actual file.
 For efficiency purposes it's stored as a "blob" in the database.
-This data is stored in base64 encoded AES 256 CBC.
+This data is stored in base64 encoded AES 256 GCM.

 * **time** - The is the time and date of when the file was uploaded to the system.
-Every hour the database is crawled and if a file is older than 24 hours it get's deleted.
+Every hour the database is crawled and if a file is older than 24 hours it is deleted.
 This data is stored in plain text as it needs to be readable by the crawler in order to be deleted.

 ## API calls :mega: